LLNL/RAJA/docs/sphinx/user_guide/tutorial.rst

 For the purposes of discussion of each example, we assume that any and all data used has been properly allocated and initialized.
 This is done in the example code files, but is not discussed further here.

+Finally, RAJA kernel variants in the examples illustrate how a kernel can be run with different programming model back-ends by simply changing an execution policy type.
+RAJA application users typically define type aliases for execution policies in header files so that these types can be easily changed, and the code can be compiled to run differently, without changing any loop kernel source code.
+Another benefit of this approach is that such type changes are easily propagated to many source code site with a change to a single file.
+However, in the example codes, we make all execution policy types explicit for clarity.

 .. _tutorialbasic-label: